WebAssembly/wasi-filesystem/wasi-filesystem.abi.md

   Synchronize the data of a file to disk.

   Note: This is similar to `fdatasync` in POSIX.

+  This function succeeds with no effect if the file descriptor is not opened for writing.
 ##### Params

 - <a href="#descriptor_datasync.self" name="descriptor_datasync.self"></a> `self`: handle<descriptor>